BetterDiscord/BetterDiscord/README.md

 [paypal-badge]: https://img.shields.io/badge/Paypal-Donate!-%2300457C.svg?logo=paypal&style=flat-square
 [paypal-link]: https://paypal.me/ZackRauen

 BandagedBD (Bandaged BetterDiscord) is a fork of the original [BetterDiscord](https://github.com/Jiiks/BetterDiscordApp) by Jiiks.
 This has a number of improvements over the original.
 The original version has been unmaintained hence this fork existing.
+There have been attempts to rewrite the original that I have been and will continue to be involved in, but in the meantime I will continue to maintain and improve BBD.

 # Installation